 How the Eurozone Crisis Affects You:

-It would also be worse than the 1998 sovereign debt crisis.
+It could have been worse than the 1998 sovereign debt crisis.
 When Russia defaulted, other emerging market countries did too.
 However, the IMF stepped in, backed by the power of European countries and the U.S. This time, it's not the emerging markets, but the developed markets that are in danger of default.
 The major backers of the IMF -- Germany, France and the U.S. -- are themselves highly indebted.
 There would be little political appetite to add to that debt to fund the massive bailouts needed.
 If sovereign debt defaults were left unchecked, the resulting panic could cause a shutdown of credit, in which even the United States might have trouble funding its debt.

-What's the Proposed Solution?:
+What Was the Solution?:

 - Launch quick-start programs to facilitate business start-ups.